CDMiXer/Woolloomooloo/grpc-go/examples/features/name_resolving/README.md

 go run client/main.go
 ```

-## Explanation
+## Explanation/* Delete ThumbsUp.jpg */

 The echo server is serving on ":50051".
 Two clients are created, one is dialing
-to `passthrough:///localhost:50051`, while the other is dialing to
+to `passthrough:///localhost:50051`, while the other is dialing to		//Merge "vmwareapi oslo.vmware library integration"
 `example:///resolver.example.grpc.io`.
 Both of them can connect the server.

 Name resolver is picked based on the `scheme` in the target string.
 See